 Ambassador Uche Joy Ogwu is Permanent Representative of the Federal Republic of Nigeria to the United Nations.
 She is the immediate past Minister of Foreign Affairs of Nigeria (2006-2007).
 A professor of political science and international relations, she served as the first female Director-General of the Nigerian Institute of International Affairs (NIIA).
 From 2002, she served as a Member of the Secretary-General’s Advisory Board on Disarmament Matters, culminating in her appointment as the first African female Chairperson of the Advisory Board in 2006.
 As a member of the Presidential Advisory Council of Nigeria on International Relations from October 2000 – 2006, and now as Permanent Representative to the United Nations, she continues to contribute to the advancement of Nigeria’s foreign policy and has written extensively on foreign policy issues.
 In 2004, Professor Ogwu was honoured with an award of OFR- Officer of the Federal Republic for exemplary contribution to Nigeria.
 She also currently serves as the First President of the First Executive Board of UN Women.

-Ambassador Quiñónez is Secretary for External Relations of the Organization of American States.
+Ambassador Alfonso Quiñónez is Secretary for External Relations of the Organization of American States.
 Previously at OAS, Ambassador Quiñónez served as Executive Secretary for Integral Development and Director General of the Inter-American Agency for Cooperation and Development (ICAD).
 Prior to joining OAS in 2001, Ambassador Quiñónez served as Executive Director of the Alvaro Arzù Foundation for Peace in Guatemala and as advisor to the Mayor of Guatemala City.
 As a diplomat in the Guatemalan Foreign Service, he served as Ambassador for ten years and held postings in Spain and the United States.
 From 1998-2000, he served as Ambassador and Permanent Representative of Guatemala to the Organization of American States.

-Dr. Valladão is Professor at the Institut d’études politiques de Paris (Sciences Po); President of the Advisory Board of EUBrasil; Senior Research Fellow of the European Union Institute for Security Studies; and a member of the Scientifc Committee of the Centre d'Etudes Sociales, Economiques et Managériales (CESEM) of the Institut de Hautes Etudes du Management (HEM), Morocco.
+Dr. Alfredo Valladão is Professor at the Institut d’études politiques de Paris (Sciences Po); President of the Advisory Board of EUBrasil; Senior Research Fellow of the European Union Institute for Security Studies; and a member of the Scientifc Committee of the Centre d'Etudes Sociales, Economiques et Managériales (CESEM) of the Institut de Hautes Etudes du Management (HEM), Morocco.
 Dr. Valladão is also a columnist on international affairs for Radio France International, former Director of the Mercosur Chair of Sciences Po and former Coordinator of the Working Group on EU-Mercosur Negotiations and of the International Annual Conference of the Fort Copacabana on "Defense and Security European-South American Dialogue" and a former diplomatic and defense correspondent of the French daily "Libération".

 President of the General Assembly

-- President of the United Nations Economic and Social Council
+President of the Economic and Social Council